SjVer/Evi-Lang/README.md

 # Evi

 A statically typed programming language using the llvm project<br/><br/>
-The implementation of this language's parser is based on [clox](https://craftinginterpreters.com/).

 ### Building
 In order to build the evi compiler and its standard library run the following commands in the root folder of this repository (after you've cloned it):